ZupIT/ritchie-docs/CONTRIBUTING.md

 **Step 4.** Open a pull request open a PR to the published branch, i. e., **`release-VERSION`** and fill in the template;

-**Step 5.** CharlesCD's team will check your issue, review it, and then approve your PR.
+**Step 5.** Ritchie's team will check your issue, review it, and then approve your PR.
-Is this the first CharlesCD repository you visit?
+Is this the first Ritchie CLI repository you visit?
 Check out other [**repositories**](https://github.com/ZupIT/ritchie-cli).

 Every time that a new release is created, we save the current work into a new branch, called `release-VERSION`.